It is important to know what LLC vs. Inc means and which one you should use for your business.

 Types of Corporations

-S corporation pays no corporate taxes; instead, income "passes through" the S corporation to each shareholder's personal income tax return (as dividends or even self-employment).
+Our clients who own S corporations pay no corporate taxes; instead, income "passes through" their S corporation to each shareholder's personal income tax return (as dividends or even self-employment).
 S corps don't have to face double taxation as C corps do.

 The S taxation election allows a business owner of a pass-through entity to choose to be taxed as a corporation and not at their individual income tax rates.